weiz9762/git-tutorial/README.md

 ### git push
 _**Q: What is git push?**_
 **A: Once you create a remote in GitHub and make connection with your local machine, you are now able to send your work to the GitHub where you can saved your work**
-**How to type: git(space)push**
+**- How to type: git(space)push**

 _In the example, below, I push my latest commit to the GitHub remote_